 Portable Document Format (PDF) is a file format created by Adobe Systems in 1993 for document exchange.
 The format includes a subset of the PostScript page description programming language, a font-embedding system, and a structural storage system.

 Over the years PDF has become an extremely important file format.
 If you want to create documents that can be viewed under all major operating systems, PDF is the ticket, as it maintains the overall look and feel of documents regardless of what platform they are viewed under.

-|Scribus||Desktop page layout software which produces commercial grade PDF output|
+|Scribus||Desktop page layout software producing commercial grade PDF output|

 |Ghostscript||Ghostscript PostScript / PDF interpreter|

 |Read our complete collection of recommended free and open source software.
-The collection covers all categories of software.
+Our curated compilation covers all categories of software.

 The software collection forms part of our series of informative articles for Linux enthusiasts.
-There's tons of in-depth reviews, alternatives to Google, fun things to try, hardware, free programming books and tutorials, and much more.
+There are hundreds of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle, and Autodesk.